 During moments of extreme disruption — like that which occurred during the COVID-19 pandemic — our course syllabi will need to include provisions for fully remote teaching should illness or decisions by the state necessitate this.
 We and our students need to anticipate the need for changes in course format, including some changes that may have to be made on the fly.
 How might this be accomplished while maintaining the standards of the curriculum offered to Colgate students?
 Thoughtful planning in the design of courses will increase the likelihood of our successes.
 To design hybrid courses that combine in-person and remote teaching, you can choose from nearly endless combinations that might be reduced to a set of categories, models, or options:

 Remote and hybrid teaching modes are diverse.
 The figure above depicts a set of potential modes that may be employed this semester.
 The Hybrid and Fully Remote modes are described in the text below.

 Option 1: Teaching with some students participating in person while others participate simultaneously remotely

-This hybrid (i.e., in-person plus remote) option appears very likely as the norm as we look to the anticipated structure of the fall semester.
+This hybrid (i.e., in-person plus remote) option appears very likely as we look to the anticipated structure of the forthcoming semester.
 This option does not preclude the use of asynchronous teaching (e.g., recorded lectures).
 It does present the challenge of how to best simultaneously engage in-class students and other students participating through video (i.e., Zoom).
 For the sake of simplicity, we can refer to this option as Hybrid, Synchronous.

 Option 2: Teaching segments of a course in person, other segments remotely

 This hybrid option is likely if the semester begins with all enrolled students remotely participating with the instructor, but then the course is moved to in-person teaching for all students.
 This transition may happen at any time during the semester.
 We can call this Hybrid, Remote to In-Person, Synchronous.